Back to Research

 The Participation Paradox

-Bangladesh presents one of the most striking paradoxes in development economics: a country that has achieved near-universal gender parity in primary and secondary education (GPI 1.07 and 1.14 respectively), yet records female labor force participation at just 44.2%, barely half the male rate of 80.9%.
+Bangladesh presents one of the most striking paradoxes in development economics: a country that has achieved near-universal gender parity in primary and secondary education (GPI 1.07 and 1.14 respectively), yet records female labor force participation at just 44.2%, barely half the male rate of 80.9% (WB/ILO modeled estimates, 2024).
 This 37 percentage point gap represents one of the widest in South and Southeast Asia, and its persistence despite educational gains demands structural explanation.

-Female literacy has reached 77.9%, secondary completion stands at 62.0%, and girls outnumber boys in secondary enrollment.
-By any conventional measure, the education gender gap has been closed, and at the secondary level, reversed.
+Female literacy has reached 77.9% (BBS Sample Vital Statistics 2024), secondary completion stands at 62.0%, and girls outnumber boys in secondary enrollment.
+By any conventional measure, the education gender gap has been closed and, at the secondary level, reversed.
 Yet the translation of educational achievement into labor market outcomes remains fundamentally broken.
+BBS Labour Force Survey data show female participation dipped further between 2023 and 2024, as garment sector contraction disproportionately shed female jobs.

-The care work barrier: Women spend 5.5 hours per day on unpaid domestic labor, childcare, and elder care (BBS Time Use Survey 2021), roughly five times the male burden.
-This invisible work constrains women's availability for paid employment and represents the single largest structural barrier to participation.
+The care work barrier: Women spend 11.7 hours per day on unpaid domestic labor, childcare, and elder care (BBS Time Use Survey 2021), roughly seven times the male burden of 1.6 hours.
+This invisible work constrains women's availability for paid employment and is the single largest structural barrier to participation.

 The contrast with regional peers is instructive.
-Vietnam's female LFPR of approximately 73% is nearly double Bangladesh's, reflecting both a different normative environment (socialist-era promotion of women's labor as state policy) and a more diversified economy offering women employment across manufacturing, agriculture, services, and the public sector.
-Even within South Asia, Nepal (82%) and Myanmar (47%) record higher rates.
+Vietnam's female LFPR of approximately 68% is well above Bangladesh's, reflecting both a different normative environment (socialist-era promotion of women's labor as state policy) and a more diversified economy offering women employment across manufacturing, agriculture, services, and the public sector.
+Nepal (82%) records a higher rate despite lower GDP per capita, suggesting the barrier in Bangladesh is cultural and structural rather than purely economic.

 Chapter 2